Africa (song): Weezer version

 In December 2017, Twitter user "@WeezerAfrica", run by 14-year-old Cleveland, Ohio resident Mary Klym, tweeted, "@RiversCuomo it's about time you bless the rains down in Africa."
 The band released a cover of "Rosanna", a different Toto song (also from the album Toto IV), in order to troll Klym and those clamoring for a version of "Africa".
 Weezer released "Africa" on May 29, 2018.
 It was the band's first Hot 100 hit since 2009.
-The song reached number 51 on the Hot 100 and peaked at number one on the Billboard Alternative Songs chart in August 2018, becoming the band's first number-one single since 2008.
+The song reached number 51 on the Hot 100 and peaked at number one on the Billboard Alternative Songs chart in August 2018, becoming the band's first number-one [alternative] single since 2008.

 A limited edition 7-inch vinyl pressing was released by Weezer in July 2018 and sold exclusively through Urban Outfitters.
 The pressing was limited to 1,500 copies, with "Africa" as the A-side and "Rosanna" as the B-side.
 Weezer included the cover on their surprise release of the all-covers Teal Album in January 2019.

 Shortly after the song's release, Weezer appeared on Jimmy Kimmel Live! along with keyboardist Steve Porcaro of Toto to promote the single.
 Toto responded on August 9, 2018, by releasing a cover of Weezer's 2001 single "Hash Pipe", after debuting it in concert a week prior.

 Weezer released a music video of their "Africa" cover in September 2018, styled as a parody of the video for their earlier single "Undone – The Sweater Song".
 Stand-ins for the band members perform the song on a soundstage, with "Weird Al" Yankovic replacing singer/guitarist Rivers Cuomo, with his band members replacing Weezer.
 Yankovic had previously appeared onstage during the band's tour to perform "Africa" with them.

 Despite its warm reception, Lukather said in January 2025 that he was not a fan of the cover, claiming that Cuomo did it for the money with no real affection for the song, a sentiment which Steve Porcaro expressed in a separate interview.
 He added that Cuomo hurt his feelings even more when he tried reaching out to him and Cuomo failed to respond.